tushardate/TerminalTest1/README.md

 # TerminalTest1
-Testing out the terminal way to github
+Testing out the terminal way to github.

-This is a change from the computer
+This is a change from the computer.

+Tweaked the formatting.